AdamaJava/adamajava/docs/qbamfilter/index.md

   ```
   cd adamajava
   ```
-  Run gradle to build qsignature and its dependent jar files:
+  Run gradle to build qbamfilter and its dependent jar files:
   ```
   ./gradlew :qbamfilter:build
   ```